-Transition Tywi Trawsnewid (Trawsnewid is Welsh for Transition) is emerging from what was Transition Town Llandeilo, the first Transition Town in Wales – begun in Spring 2007.
+Transition Tywi Trawsnewid (Trawsnewid is Welsh for Transition) developed from Transition Town Llandeilo, the first Transition Town in Wales – begun in Spring 2007.

 We are part of a network of communities across the UK and Ireland responding locally to the challenges presented by Climate Change and the need to build local resilience and sustainability.

-Sustainable jobs and housing that prevent young people leaving the area and attract a skilled population are essential for the survival of rural areas like Llandeilo.
+Sustainable jobs and housing that prevent young people leaving the area and attract a skilled population are essential for the survival of rural areas like the Tywi Valley and its towns and villages such as Llandeilo, Llangadog and Llandovery.

 As a small, community scale, grassroots organisation we engage in constructive activities to broaden awareness of the issues and encourage everyone to get involved in something.